definableai/definable.backend/src/scripts/README.md

 - **CLI interface**: Consistent command-line interface with run/rollback/status commands
 - **Error handling**: Standardized error handling and logging
 - **Force rerun**: Ability to force re-execution of previously successful scripts
+- **Standardized path setup**: Each script includes a standard path setup block that ensures imports from the `src` directory work correctly when scripts are run directly

 ## Creating a New Script